- What is parenting time?

-If your partner disagrees with your application for interim custody, then he or she will probably swear an affidavit setting out the facts as he or she sees them.
+If your partner disagrees with your application for an interim parenting order, then they will probably swear an affidavit setting out the facts as they see them.
 It might be different than the things you say in your affidavit.
 Your partner’s affidavit will also be filed at the courthouse.

-What happens if my partner also tries to get interim custody?
+What happens if my partner also tries to get an interim parenting order?

-If you both want interim custody of your children and file affidavits, your lawyers will schedule an Appointment for Questioning.
+If you both want interim parenting time with your children and file affidavits, your lawyers will schedule an Appointment for Questioning.
 This is a question and answer session held under oath, held in one of the lawyer’s offices.
 A court reporter is present to make a record of everything that is said.
 The record, called a transcript, can then be referred to by both lawyers and the judge when your case goes to court for a hearing.
-It will help to clarify the facts involving the family situation and will help the judge decide interim custody.
+It will help to clarify the facts involving the family situation and will help the judge decide interim parenting.

-For interim custody, the judge considers “the best interests of the child”.
-This is what a judge thinks about when making an order for custody at the time of a divorce, too.
+For interim parenting, the judge considers “the best interests of the child”.
+This is what a judge thinks about when making an order at the time of a divorce, too.
 It means that the judge will consider what is best for the children in your particular family, taking into account things like:

 - many other factors.

-If you get an interim custody order, it is temporary.
-This means that you will have to find a longterm solution to custody of the children.
-In a situation where the parents cannot agree about custody arrangements or where one party fears for the safety of the children, a judge may have to make the decision.
+If you get an interim parenting order, it is temporary.
+This means you will have to find a long-term solution to parenting the children.
+In a situation where the parents cannot agree about parenting arrangements, or where one party fears for the safety of the children, a judge may have to make the decision.

-The creators of this website, the Centre for Public Legal Education Alberta has a booklet about Child Custody and Parenting available online here.
+The creators of this website, the Centre for Public Legal Education Alberta, has a booklet about Parenting Time and Contact, available for free online.
 This booklet can provide you with an overview of some of the options you might want to consider.

 What can I do if my partner takes our kids?

-What can I do if my husband or partner breaks the custody order?
+What can I do if my husband or partner breaks the parenting order?

 You can immediately go back to the court for help.
 The court can order the police to enforce the order.
 It is very important that the terms of the order be specific and very clear, so that there is no confusion.
 The police will also need very clear evidence that the order has been breached.
 Keep records and get help from witnesses.

-If someone resists or disobeys enforcement of a custody order, he can be fined or sent to jail.
+If someone resists or disobeys enforcement of a parenting order, they can be fined or sent to jail.
 The children will be returned to you if they were taken away when the order was broken.

-What if my husband kidnaps the children and takes them to another province even though I have a custody order?
+What if my husband kidnaps the children and takes them to another province even though I have a parenting order?

-If your children are abducted you can report it to the police who can file a missing persons report and lay charges against the abducting parent.
-Response to an abduction charge may be faster than enforcing a custody order.
-If your husband has broken the terms of a custody order, you can also try to get the order enforced in the other province.
+If your children are abducted, you can report it to the police.
+The police can then file a missing persons report and lay charges against the abducting parent.
+Response to an abduction charge may be faster than enforcing a parenting order.
+If your husband has broken the terms of a parenting order, you can also try to get the order enforced in the other province.

-Once abduction charges are laid a Canada-wide warrant is issued for the arrest of the abducting parent.
+Once abduction charges are laid, a Canada-wide warrant is issued for the arrest of the abducting parent.
 This means that the child(ren) may be found and returned more quickly.
-The court in the province where the children have been taken may require proof of your Alberta custody order.
+The court in the province where the children have been taken may require proof of your Alberta parenting order.
 This procedure may take some time.

 What if my husband kidnaps the children and takes them to another country?

-If the children have been taken abroad it may be hard to bring them back.
+If the children have been taken abroad, it may be hard to bring them back.
 It depends which country they are in.
-Some countries have signed an international treaty and will recognize and enforce custody orders made by courts in other countries if the children are not too settled or will not be returning to a harmful situation.
+Some countries have signed an international treaty and will recognize and enforce parenting orders made by courts in other countries if the children are not too settled or will not be returning to a harmful situation.